 long everyone, including myself, is reading this very long

 - Don't teach the alphabet letter names- ay, bee, see, dee..etc. to beginning

 readers.
 Letter name learning is seriously detrimental to

 the teaching of early reading and spelling as it forces

 children to translate from letter name to sound, impeding instant recall of the sound-letter correspondences.
 Letter names also focus children's attention on the syllable unit of sound, rather than the phoneme, impeding their understanding of the alphabetic principle.

-- Don't ask students to use letter names when spelling for themselves as this fails to model, or make explicit, what most proficient spellers do themselves when spelling longer and more challenging words (D.McGuinness ERI. p117) Instead, ask students to say the individual sounds audibly as they write down the graphemes forming a word- for example, to say / f / i / sh /, not 'eff' 'ie' 'ess' 'aich'.
+- Don't ask students to use letter names when spelling for themselves as this fails to model, or make explicit, what proficient spellers do themselves when spelling longer and more challenging words (Hepplewhite/D.McGuinness ERI. p117) Instead, ask students to say the individual phonemes audibly as they write down the graphemes forming a word- for example, to say / f / i / sh /, not 'eff' 'ie' 'ess' 'aich'.
 Hearing their

 own voice acts as a powerful cue.
-Older students may prefer to sub-vocalise the sounds.
+Older students may prefer to whisper the sounds.